PSPDFKit/PDFXKit/README.md

 ## Technical notes

-* All PDFXKit source files live in the `Sources` directory, no nesting.
+* All PDFXKit source files live in the `Sources` directory.

 * Each class has a `...+Swift.h` header for Swift-only stuff which isn't exposed to Objective-C. Example: `PDFXDocument+Swift.h`.